ePages-de/epages-devportal/_posts/2020/2020-02-25-unit-testing-in-react.md

 ---

 Automated testing is one of the most important aspects of software development.
-You can test your code in different ways and levels, the most relevant of which are unit testing and integration testing.
+You can test your code in different ways and on several levels, the most relevant of which are unit testing and integration testing.
 On the one hand, in unit testing, you test each one of your functions and components individually.
 On the other, in integration testing, you test how all those work along with each other to deliver all the fancy features you offer your users.